 Sometimes the best resource for parents and caregivers of children with special needs are others who are facing similar issues and challenges.
 Join Special Connections, our new online parent support community.
 Families often gain strength by networking with others and realizing they are not alone.

 You will find additional resources in our Condition-specific section.
-The Center for Infants and Children with Special Needs at Cincinnati Children's recommends resources where parents and caregivers can turn to find support.
+The Complex Care Center at Cincinnati Children's recommends resources where parents and caregivers can turn to find support.

 Fernside Center for Grieving Children provides peer group support for grieving children, teens and their parents or guardians.

 iVillage.com can connect you to a wide range of online parenting support groups.

 Mothers of Special Children of Northern Kentucky meets monthly in Erlanger.
 Email them at firstname.lastname@example.org or call Pam Blackburn, 859-525-6783.

 The Self-Help Group Sourcebook Online provides detailed information on how to start online support groups, message boards, chat rooms and email discussion groups.
 They also have resources to help you find existing online support and discussion groups.

 Autism Support Group meets second Tuesday of each month at Kenwood Baptist Church, 8341 Kenwood Road.
 Call 513-561-2300 for more information.

 Bipolar Support Group provides support for patients and families through the Hand 2 Hand (NAMI) Support Group.
 The group is for parents of children, up to age 17, diagnosed with Bipolar Disorder or with symptoms of, or a diagnosis of a serious emotional or brain disorder.
 Contact the Family Resource Center at College Hill, 513-636-7808 or NAMI, 513-948-3094 for information.